 - 1. Observe the same conduct as in the classroom. - Follow directions from the bus driver the first time they are given. - 3.
 Do not eat or drink on the bus. - 4.
 Keep the buses clean-use a wastebasket. - 5.
 Do not be destructive. - 6.
 Do not stand while the bus is in motion. - 7.
-Keep out of the aisle and face the front of the bus. - Be absolutely quiet when stopped and while crossing railroad tracks or other places of danger as specified by the driver.
+Remain seated in a forward facing position, off the floor and out of the aisle. - 8.
+Keep out of the aisle and face the front of the bus. - 9.
+Be absolutely quiet when stopped and while crossing railroad tracks or other places of danger as specified by the driver.

-Parents
+Parents 8 1

-- Parents are responsible for the safety and discipline of students while going to and from the bus stop. - Parents are urged to have students at the bus stop five minutes ahead of time because buses operate on a schedule. - Parents will be held responsible for any damages incurred by their child(ren) and will pay monetary damages. - Parents will be requested to sign a form to acknowledge receipt of transportation guidelines. - Please call the Transportation Supervisor to discuss any bus problems.
+- 1. Parents are responsible for the safety and discipline of students while going to and from the bus stop. - Parents are urged to have students at the bus stop five minutes ahead of time because buses operate on a schedule. - 3.
+Parents will be held responsible for any damages incurred by their child(ren) and will pay monetary damages. - 4.
+Parents will be requested to sign a form to acknowledge receipt of transportation guidelines. - 5.
+Please call the Transportation Supervisor to discuss any bus problems.